 There are a limited number of Single and Double accommodations available at Holy Wisdom.
 Please contact Amanda at email@example.com or 608-836-1631, x158 to reserve your rooms.
 Please mention that you are part of the MSC Intensive.
 Continental breakfasts are included.

 Once the accommodations at Holy Wisdom are Full, participants will need to make their own accommodation reservations at a local hotel.
-We are working on reserving a block of rooms at a nearby hotel, and will post the link here when it is available.
-Lunch and dinner are still included in the program fees even if participants stay outside of Holy Wisdom or commute.
+To help with this, we have reserved a block of rooms at the Fairfield Inn & Suites Madison West/Middleton, which is near Holy Wisdom.
+See below for details and the booking link.
+Please note that lunch and dinner are still included in the program fees even if participants stay outside of Holy Wisdom or commute.

 $200 Non-Refundable cancellation fee for tuition applicable at any time.